The Mantra

 -- For example:

-= mapM (\_ -> ['0', '1']) [1..n]
+bits n = mapM (\_ -> ['0', '1']) [1..n]

 -- or:

-= replicateM n ['0', '1'] bits n
+bits n = replicateM n ['0', '1']

 Summary